Skip Breadcrumb Links

 For sponsorship purposes, a spouse is:

-- If you were married outside of Canada, the marriage must be legally valid in that place as well as under Canadian law.
+- If you were married outside of Canada, the marriage must be legally recognized in the country where it took place and in Canada.

 For sponsorship purposes, a common-law partner is: